prcutler/pcutler-web/content/post/2018-08-04-there-is-no-offseason.md

   - Python

 ---

+## Alternative title:  There is No Offseason (or writing my Python apps never ends and that's ok)

 The blogging might slow down some, but the coding never stops.
 Ok, well maybe a little.
 After creating and launching [MLBPool2](https://mlbpool2.com) this past spring, I took a small break and then back at it for the upcoming season of [NFLPool](https://nflpool.xyz).